Pornography in Asia: China

+It is illegal to sell, distribute pornography or arrange for pornographic performances in mainland China.

 Hong Kong

 In Hong Kong, pornography is illegal if sold or shown to children under 18 years of age, if it is publicly displayed (except within the confines of and only visible from inside a "bona fide art gallery or museum"), or if it is sold without being wrapped completely with an "easily noticeable" warning stating that the material may be offensive and may not be distributed to minors.

 Japan

 Pornography in Japan includes pornography ranging from well-known sex acts such as bukkake to sexual fetish pornography such as tamakeri.
+Pornography is legal in Japan; however, there are restrictions.
+Genitalia must be pixelated or censored under Article 175 of the Penal Code of Japan (1907) and all participants must be 18 years of age or older, unless it is of a fictional characters.

 As in Europe, photographs of nudes are not uncommon in the mainstream media.
 In the 1970s and 1980s, the strongest prohibition was against showing pubic hair or adult genitalia.
 Imported magazines would have the pubic hair scratched out, and even the most explicit videos could not portray it.
 Starting around 1991, photobook publishers began challenging this ban to the point where the portrayal of pubic hair is now fairly well accepted.
 Close-ups of genitalia remain proscribed.
 In 1999, the government enacted a law banning photos and videos of naked children.
 Manga and anime remain largely unregulated, although large publishers tend to self-censor or specify that characters are at least 18 years of age.

 The 1960s, in Japanese pornography, was the era of the independent Pink film.
 In the years since the end of World War II, eroticism had been gradually making its way into Japanese cinema.
 The first kiss to be seen in Japanese film—discreetly half-hidden by an umbrella—caused a national sensation in 1946.
 Nevertheless, until the early 1960s, graphic depictions of nudity and sex in Japanese film could only be seen in single-reel "stag films", made illegally by underground film producers such as those depicted in Imamura's film The Pornographers (1966).

 Nudity and sex would officially enter the Japanese cinema with the independent, low-budget softcore pornographic films which would come to dominate domestically produced films in the 1960s and 1970s.
 These films were called eroductions during the early 1960s, but are now more commonly referred to as pink films.
 The first true pink film, and the first Japanese movie with nude scenes, was Satoru Kobayashi's controversial and popular independent production, Flesh Market (Nikutai no Ichiba, 1962), starring Tamaki Katori.
 Katori would go on to star in over 600 pink films throughout the 1960s, earning the nickname the "Pink Princess".

 In 1964 Tetsuji Takechi made the first big-budget, mainstream pink film, Daydream.
 Takechi would remake Daydream as Japan's first theatrical hardcore film in 1981, starring Kyoko Aizome.